The Many Realms Of Zulip

 Before I tried to do anything with Zulip, I figured I should upgrade first, because it was time anyway and I'd be working from a stable base.
 Sadly, Zulip is not packaged for Debian as far as I can tell, so I had to download a big tarball and have some script from the existing Zulip installation run the upgrade.

-Debian version".
-Much digging around later, it turns out my
+version".
+Much digging around later, it turns out my cloud server

 There was one other quirk: the installer wanted libvips